- Prep Time 0:15

 - 2 4-oz. balls mozzarella di bufala (fresh mozzarella), sliced into about 12 medallions $3.50

-Preheat oven to 475 degrees F. Lightly flour a baking sheet or pizza pan and set aside.
+- Preheat oven to 475 degrees F. Lightly flour two baking sheets or pizza pans and set aside.

-On a floured surface, roll out the pizza into a 12” circle.
+- On a floured surface, stretch out the pizza dough into two 12" circles.
 Transfer to the prepared pan and set aside.

-Stir together the tomatoes, basil, olive oil, garlic and salt and pepper to taste.
-Spoon over the pizza dough, leaving a 1/2” border for the crust.
+- Stir together the tomatoes, basil, olive oil, garlic and salt and pepper to taste.
+Spoon over the pizza dough rounds, leaving a 1/2" border for the crust.